 The time is now to grow some scallions from bulbs!
 I recently planted some onions in my garden and took some photos with my phone in the process.
-Growing onions is quite easy and here I want to share with you how to grow green onions at home – even when you don’t have a backyard and can only grow vegetables in pots.
+Growing onions at home is quite easy and here I want to share with you how to grow onions from bulbs in pots!
+That’s right it works even when you don’t have a backyard and can only grow vegetables in pots.

 I love having fresh green onions and fresh green garlic at all times during spring!
 They’re super delicious in salads, rice-based dishes, chicken and fish recipes and soups.